Skip to main content

 Rental Trombone Pathway

-When directors recognize the inherent problem of trombones from the child’s perspective, the pBone is the natural first step.
-Providing a lighter weight, less awkward trombone experience AND removing the inevitable damage that a beginner can cause on a metal instrument make starting on the pBone, for the first few weeks, a very appropriate decision.
+When directors recognize the inherent problem of trombones from the child’s perspective, pInstruments can be the natural first step.
+Providing a lighter weight, less awkward trumpet and trombone experience AND removing the inevitable damage that a beginner can cause on a metal instrument make starting on the pTrumpet and pBone, for the first few weeks, a very appropriate decision.

 Both band directors and Cole’s Music saw the importance of moving the students to metal instruments at the right time.
 They also decided to use the transition as motivation and reward for hitting certain targets.